japer-technology/forgejo-society/README.md

 [CLAUDE.md](CLAUDE.md) (Anthropic).
 The two files are kept in sync and define the binding rules for voice, vocabulary, identifiers, and scope.

+> Forgejo Society is an elastic Git-native intelligence in which one repository may embody an entire governed cognitive society, while multiple repositories may separate that same society into independently governed agencies.
+Local and cloud LLMs provide transient cognition; Git provides enduring identity, structure, memory, learning and constitutional control.
+>
 ## License

 Released under the [MIT License](LICENSE.md).